marcelocra/vim-colorscheme/README.md

 # vim-colorscheme

-A simple Vim diff colorscheme
+A simple Vim diff colorscheme.

 Choose colors using the following reference: